-- Watch the Lecture Videos or Take Notes on the Relevant Textbook Slides - I suggest scheduling in Astronomy 151 times into your weekly schedules.
+- Watch the Lecture Videos and Take Notes on the Relevant Textbook Slides - o I suggest scheduling in Astronomy 152 times into your weekly schedules.
 That gives you set times when you can pay attention to this class. - Watch for Course Announcements on Mondays, which are sent to you via a Canvas Announcement & posted in the Weekly Module. - Check to see if Homework is Due: These are the larger assignments that engage with the course material at a deeper level and help you prepare for quizzes and exams. - When Assigned, they are due on Wednesdays at 11:59 PM EDT (there are a few exceptions to this rule because of holidays).
 Note that there are fewer HW assignments than weeks of class, and therefore, HW will not occur weekly.
-On the course schedule, the homework assignments are marked in blue. - Check to see if there is a Quiz or Exam: Make reminders for yourself based on the schedule.
+On the course schedule, the homework assignments are marked in blue.

+- Check to see if there is a Quiz or Exam: Make reminders for yourself based on the schedule.
 You get to take each Quiz and Exam twice.
 Once on a Monday (1st Attempt), and again on the following Friday (2nd Attempt) (there are a few exceptions to this rule because of holidays).
 In the intervening time, learn from your mistakes and use the Canvas Quiz/Exam Discussions.
-On the course schedule, quizzes are marked in orange and exams are marked in red - First Attempts are Mandatory and class time will be allowed for them.
-I give 20 minutes of class time for quizzes and the full class period for exams.
-Exams & quizzes are available from 9 am to 9 pm on attempt days, so you don't have to take them in the lecture hall. - Second Attempts are Optional.
-If you use your 2nd Attempt on a quiz or exam, your quiz or exam grade will be the average of both attempts.

-- Check and Engage with Weekly Canvas Discussions: While Canvas Discussions are perennially unpopular, they are the easiest way for me to provide feedback to the entire class for exams, quizzes, homework, and the weekly material we cover.
+On the course schedule, quizzes are marked in orange and exams are marked in red - First Attempts are Mandatory.
+Exams & quizzes are available from 9 am to 11:59 pm on attempt days, so you don't have to take them in the lecture hall. - Second Attempts are Optional.
+If you use your 2nd Attempt on a quiz or exam, your quiz or exam grade will be the average of both attempts. - Check and Engage with Weekly Canvas Discussions: While Canvas Discussions are perennially unpopular, they are the easiest way for me to provide feedback to the entire class for exams, quizzes, homework, and the weekly material we cover.
 The discussions are a great way for you to ask me questions about the material and get responses that the entire class can benefit from.
 The more active everyone is, the more vibrant this class will be. - Engage with the class via the class GroupMe. - Do Weekly Engagement Exercise: Short assignments with infinite attempts to reinforce course concepts and keep you going through the material in a timely manner - Due every Sunday night by 11:59 pm EDT (there are a few exceptions to this due to holidays/end of classes).
 These exceptions are indicated on the Semester Schedule).
 On the course schedule, Weekly EEs are marked in green.